a1v0/be-nc-news/README.md

 To ensure we are not commiting broken code this project makes use of git hooks.
 Git hooks are scripts triggered during certain events in the git lifecycle.
 Husky is a popular package which allows us to set up and maintain these scripts.
 This project makes use a _pre-commit hook_.
 When we attempt to commit our work, the script defined in the `pre-commit` file will run.
 If any of our tests fail than the commit will be aborted.

-The [Husky documentation](https://typicode.github.io/husky/#/) explains how to configure Husky for your own project as well as creating your own custom hooks.\_
+The [Husky documentation](https://typicode.github.io/husky/#/) explains how to configure Husky for your own project as well as creating your own custom hooks.

+## Connecting to two local databases

+To create an automatic link between our project and the relevant database (`nc_news` or `nc_news_test`), we need to create two environment variable files in our root directory: `.env.development` and `.env.test`.
+The connection file (`./db/connection.js`) will retrieve the contents from these environment files to set the database being used when the repo is run.

+Look at the `.env-example` file for guidance on what the file contents should look like.